 - To provide activities that will appeal to children, encouraging them to attend and receive a healthy, nutritional meal.

 These policy documents should provide useful background and relevant information for applicants.

 It would be particularly useful for applicants to read through and familiarise themselves with this information before applying.

-- Glasgow Children’s Summer food Programme – Healthy Lunch Criteria
+- Glasgow Children’s Summer food Programme – Healthy Lunch Criteria provided by GCC

 - Glasgow City Council’s Food Hygiene Information - Environmental Health Page

 - REHIS food hygiene training requirements (www.rehis.com).
 See FAQ's for more information.